-- Awareness of the school's stance on bullying through the anti-bullying policy and Anti bullying week - Appropriate training for all members of the school staff and Governors - Up to date knowledge and understanding of local and national guidance on effective practice and policy development including DCSF guidance "Safe to Learn" and LA guidance - An understanding of the relationship between our anti-bullying policy and other policies particularly in relation to equality, inclusion, disability and discrimination. - Actively celebrate and value diversity and difference within the school community - Parents flyers and letters sent out especially during Anti Bullying week including copies of the "Child friendly Anti-Bullying Advice" booklet - Supporting members of our school team by ensuring incidents are reported and treated both confidentially and seriously. - Ongoing staff training and development for all staff including those involved in lunchtime and before and after school activities
+Awareness of the school's stance on bullying through the anti-bullying policy and Anti bullying week.

+- Appropriate training for all members of the school staff and Governors - Up to date knowledge and understanding of local and national guidance on effective practice and policy development including DCSF guidance "Safe to Learn" and LA guidance - An understanding of the relationship between our anti-bullying policy and other policies particularly in relation to equality, inclusion, disability and discrimination. - Actively celebrate and value diversity and difference within the school community - Supporting members of our school team by ensuring incidents are reported and treated both confidentially and seriously. - Parents flyers and letters sent out especially during Anti Bullying week including copies of the "Child friendly Anti-Bullying Advice" booklet